HealthCatalyst/healthcareai-r/refactor_outline.md

+# Development Guidelines

+We're staying current with other R packages, so it's a good idea to update R and packages frequently.
+Update R from [CRAN](https://cran.r-project.org/) and then update packages with `update.packages(ask = FALSE)`.
+Updating packages will take a few minutes if you haven't done it recently.

+We're using `strict` to enforce betteR practices, but RStudio [currently breaks](https://github.com/hadley/strict/issues/5) if we try to load the package automatically at startup, so for now, run `library(strict)` whenever you're developing.

+We're abiding by the [tidyverse style guide](http://style.tidyverse.org/).

+Document using `roxygen2`.
+Be sure to read the [documentation section](http://style.tidyverse.org/code-documentation.html) of the style guide.

+Use `testthat` for testing.
+Write tests before you write function code.
+Read the [testing chapter in Hadley's R packages](http://r-pkgs.had.co.nz/tests.html) about how to write good tests.

+In general, each function should get its own file with the filename matching the function name.
+Note that subdirectories within `healthcareai-r/R` are not allowed.
+Verb function names are good, e.g. `find_correlations`, `predict`.

+Exceptions to one-function-per-file:

+- Class definition files should be called `class.R` and contain `class()` and `as.class()` constructor functions and a `is.class` test function.
+- Short, non-exported utility functions can go in the `utilities.R` file.
+- Non-exported functions that will likely only be called by one exported function can go below the calling function in its file.
+This is useful to keep individual functions from getting too long.

+All old code has been moved into `R/depreciated`.
+If you are going to use a substantial amount of code from the old package, bring it back into `R` and rename it to current standards with something like `git mv R/depreciated/common-correlations R/find_correlations`

+# Functions

 ## Profiling

-Eventually, we should wrap this into a single `profile` function, perhaps optionally writing a notebook that contains the results.

-Many of the items in this section are reworking existing functions in the package to work better, put fewer requirements on the user (e.g. not needing to pre-sort a data frame, choose sensible defaults), conform to R standards (e.g. separate numeric and text columns in findVariation), and leverage tidyverse to enable piping, pretty ggplot plots, etc.
+*Much of this section is reworking existing functions to work better, put fewer requirements on the user (e.g. not needing to pre-sort a data frame, choose sensible defaults), conform to R standards (e.g. separate numeric and text columns in findVariation), and leverage tidyverse to enable piping, pretty ggplot plots, etc.*

+Eventually, we should wrap this into a single `profile` function, optionally writing a notebook that contains the results.

-Part of this process is functions should generally return an object that has `print.`, `summary.`, and `plot.` methods:
+These functions should generally return an object that has `print.`, `summary.`, and `plot.` methods, and have slots for whatever data the user might want to extract, e.g. `null_profiled$percent_missing`.

-    - `print.` being what happens if you run the function without assignment; a very high level summary
+- `print.` -- what happens if you run the function without assignment; a very high level summary
-    - `summary.` being a more detailed high level view
+- `summary.` -- a more detailed high level view
-    - `plot.`
+- `plot.` -- summarize results in a plot

-    - These objects should have slots for whatever data the user might want to extract, e.g. `null_profiled$percent_missing`
+### Profiling Functions

 - Find correlations
 	- This could identify numeric and low-cardinality categoricals and calculate correlations between them